 Some of your best memories are times spent poolside.
 Keeping the time spent at the pool fun and safe is a pool owner’s top priority.
-Unfortunately, one of the leading causes of accidental deaths and injuries in children happen in or at a pool.
+Unfortunately, one of the leading causes of accidental deaths and injuries in children happens in or at a pool.
 Implementing safety precautions and products at your pool is your best line of defense.
-Knowing what these layers of protection are and their benefits, gives you the tools to make informed decisions.
+Knowing what these layers of protection are and their benefits give you the tools to make informed decisions.

 Teaching your child how to swim does not mean your child is safe in the water.
 If you have a pool, protect your children by supervising them at all times and being prepared in case of an emergency — and by following these pool safety tips from the American Academy of Pediatrics:

 • Make sure adults are trained in life-saving techniques and CPR so they can rescue a child if necessary.

 • Surround your pool on all four sides with a sturdy five-foot fence.